Fipa people: 19th century history

 Until the 1860s, the Wafipa were described as still peaceful and prosperous, although somewhat plagued by raiders.
 By the 1870s, however, warriors were now carrying Wahehe-style hide shields and spears.
 The villages had become palisaded, and slowly chaos, terror, and warfare began to dominate the area, primarily as a result of the private army of Kimaurunga (Kimalaunga).

-The rulers of Ufipa, from 1860–1890, made alliances with coastal traders, and the state experienced stability and outward prosperity.
+The rulers of Ufipa, from 1860 to 1890, made alliances with coastal traders, and the state experienced stability and outward prosperity.
 On entering Ufipa, a visitor paid a small tribute and then became the chief's guest.
 Each village provided the visitor with accommodations and carried his load to the next settlement.
 The Fipa were not aggressive, were said never to wage war, but generally obtained enough firearms to deter most potential aggressors by exchanging their grain for slaves, with which they then bought guns from the coastal traders.

 The German explorer Paul Reichard, who visited the Ufipa around 1882, said that "calm, peace and order" reigned within the Fipa state.
 He described the rule of King Kapuufi as "generally energetic, but nevertheless mild".

 Below the surface, however, there were a number of destructive consequences.
 The local weaving industry declined, while the Twa chiefs were able to enforce much heavier contributions in goods, livestock, and labor from their subjects.
 In place of cotton, beads, and wire being exchanged, there were guns and powder going into the interior to trade for human beings.
 In 1889–1890, British explorer H. H. Johnston wrote of the Ufipa area: "I...have seen all human life and culture stamped out for a distance of 50 miles along the road, where only a short time before the most flourishing villages existed."